 Serviceable helmet, boots, long trousers and long sleeved top are compulsory.
 All bikes must have a serviceable muffler.
 Recommended items are goggles, gloves, body armour or enduro jacket, rain jacket and thermal undergarments.
 The weather is changeable in Waiouru and in less than an hour it can go from hot sunshine to strong winds and cold rain and sleet.
 Tussock Buster is held at altitude plus a number of tracks are longer than where you normally ride.
 Please keep hydrated and carry adequate drinking water.
 Carry tools to repair your bike plus a spare tube or puncture repair kit to fix a puncture.

 Bike recovery is time consuming and expensive.
 All riders are advised to ensure their bikes are serviced prior to attending the event.
 Offlimits reserves the right to charge a ‘recovery fee.’
-This fee will not be charged for those who are injured but it will be charged if bikes or quads need to be recovered due to mechanical breakdown.
+This fee will not be charged for those who are injured but it will be charged if bikes need to be recovered due to mechanical breakdown.
 A helicopter recovery will be $100 per bike regardless of the mechanical situation.
 A vehicle mounted recovery where the recovery time is greater than 1 hour will be $50 but this will be dependant on the type of mechanical breakdown.
 If the breakdown is due to rider stupidity or something that would have been picked up with reasonable bike maintenance then the fee will apply.
 If the breakdown is something which is unforeseen and not due to a lack of normal maintenance then the marshal onsite can make a call regarding the fee.

 Respect the venue

 This is Defence Force land and in order to continue to make it available for future events, all riders and campers must respect the venue.
 Please be aware of the following:

 - Keep to the left on the gravel roads

 - Do not litter – this includes tear offs